Osiris-Team/jSQL-Gen/README.md

   be generally less error prone.
 - If you want a list of items as a field or mappings between tables, create a new table named something like `PersonAndOrder` add fields for personId and orderId, and optionally any additional fields that are relevant for that relation.

+# TODO

+// TODO implement simple drag and drop via this lib: https://github.com/jcgueriaud1/sortable-layout

+// TODO implement for table sorting and column sorting

+// TODO add option to insert new table above/below an existing table

+// TODO make colors more transparent or increase contrast by changing the components accent, or move color to another place maybe table name only

+// TODO implement as desktop app via: https://github.com/Osiris-Team/Vaadin-Desktop-App

+// TODO compile-safe ids to avoid using wrong ids/references, instead create a sub-class "CompileSafeId" for each table which wraps around the actual id object/number and use that sub-class in all other functions that currently expect the raw id as object/number.

 Logos provided by [icons8.com](https://icons8.com/icons/).